jpata/ai-course/markdown/module4_pt4_evaluation.md

 # Load the fine-tuned model
 model_finetuned = YOLO(best_model_path)

-# Run validation on the full validation set
+# Run the `val` method to evaluate the model on the validation set.
+# This uses the 'val' dataset defined in the 'ena24_yolo_dataset.yaml' file.
+# The method calculates metrics like mAP, precision, and recall, and saves results to a new run directory.
 metrics = model_finetuned.val()

-# The confusion matrix is saved by the val command.
-Let's display it.
+# The validation process automatically generates and saves a confusion matrix image.
+# We can find its path in the `save_dir` attribute of the returned metrics object.
 confusion_matrix_path = os.path.join(metrics.save_dir, 'confusion_matrix.png')

-# Check if the confusion matrix image exists
+# Check if the confusion matrix image was created successfully
 if os.path.exists(confusion_matrix_path):
     print(f"Displaying confusion matrix from: {confusion_matrix_path}")
-    # Display the confusion matrix
+    # Open and display the confusion matrix image
     img = Image.open(confusion_matrix_path)
     plt.figure(figsize=(12, 12))
     plt.imshow(img)
-    plt.axis('off')
-    plt.title('Confusion Matrix')
+    plt.axis('off') # Hide the axes for a cleaner look plt.title('Confusion Matrix')
     plt.show()
 else: